walterlopatka/cortx-k8s/doc/cortx-aws-k8s-installation.md

   ##### Data and metadata protection
-  Current CORTX deployment script expects identical storage layout on all nodes.
+  Current CORTX creation script expects identical storage layout on all nodes.
 In the example above we're adding 2 volume groups (CVGs) per node.

   SNS refers to data protection, and is defined as "N+K+S"
   * N - number of data chunks